LukePappa/Ourism/synthesis.md

 Reality is utterly transcendent, though it may be articulated as qualia, and qualia as physics.
 Everything present at the inception of the universe finds itself within a world-branch wherein it gains awareness of its nature.
+Thus, our cosmos may be understood as an infinite and eternal act of self-realization.